google/closure-linter/README.md

-# Closure Linter - a style checker for ES5 JavaScript
+# DEPRECATED: Closure Linter - a style checker for ES5 JavaScript

 Please note that the **closure linter is deprecated**.
 Esp. if you use ES6 features, the tool will not work for you.